 3. The Power of Mushrooms

 Did you know that mushrooms can be a powerful way to boost your immune system?
 I had no idea.
 I learned through my favorite go-to ladies for nutrition, The Trim Healthy Mamas Serene and Pearl, to place mushrooms near a window before you cook them.
 You can simply sit them on a window seal for a few hours during the day before you cook, or store them on the window seal.
 That way, they will be in your line of sight and not lost rotting in the dark drawer of your fridge.
 When left near a window, mushrooms absorb sunlight and all kinds of immune fighting nutrients along with it.
-If you eat them straight from the fridge, there aren’t near as many health and immune boosting benefits.

 You can easily hide mushrooms in ground meat.
 I know there’s a shortage of meat out there right now, but if you can get your hands on some ground turkey, did you know you can make it taste more “beefy” with mushrooms?
 Yes, you can!
 I’ve been doing this for years.
 Chop the mushrooms in a food processor, so picky children don’t notice them.
 Then add them to any type of ground meat and simply sauté them together.
 You can hardly tell they’re there.